 (c) Battery management system (BMS) (with regards to battery durability monitoring and estimations);

-(d) Insulation/packaging of the battery;
+(d) Insulation/packaging and placing of the battery in the vehicle;

-(e) Transmission type (e.g. manual, automatic, CVT) and transmission model (e.g. torque rating, number of gears, numbers of clutches, etc.);

-(f) Number of powered axles;

 (g) Type of electric energy converter between the electric machine and traction REESS, between the recharge-plug-in and traction REESS, and any other characteristics having a non-negligible influence on battery durability;

 (h) Operation strategy of all components influencing the battery durability;

-(i) n/v ratios (engine rotational speed divided by vehicle speed).
-This requirement shall be considered fulfilled if, for all transmission ratios concerned, the difference with respect to the n/v ratios of the most commonly installed transmission type and model is within 8 per cent.]
+(i)

+maximum power rating of the electric drivetrain

+certified vehicle energy consumption (within x percent)

+maximum charging power]

-With the approval of the responsible authority, the manufacturer may deviate from the above criteria for families, with appropriate technical justification.
+With the approval of the responsible authority, the manufacturer may deviate from the above criteria for families with appropriate technical justification, including sufficient evidence that the performance of the monitor will not be affected.

 6.2.
 Information gathering

-The following information shall be made available to the authorities by the manufacturer: annual report on relevant warranty claims; and annual statistics on repairs for both batteries and other systems that might influence the electric energy consumption of the vehicle.
+The following information shall be made available to the authorities by the manufacturer: annual report on relevant warranty claims; and annual statistics on repairs for both batteries.

 6.3.
 Part A: Verification of SOCR/SOCE monitors